JamieHogg-depo/maup_simulation_australia/README.md

 ## Notes

 The simulation experiment was carried out using a high performance computer, by running `run_sim.sh`.
+This file creates many `.rds` files which are then combined using `combine_results.sub`.
+The code to create some plots can be found in `getResultsPlots.R`

 The remainder of the files are available [here](https://drive.google.com/drive/folders/12vM5dS96Bu8h_juTgOVrt9LP87GRRG5N?usp=sharing)
 - phi